leulyk/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-This folder contains solutions for the second project on pointers, arrays and strings.
+# This is the second project on pointers, arrays, and strings in C.